-If you want carbs, just go for whole wheat since fewer sugars are included and cannot be broken down as easy as regular bread.
+If you want carbs, just go for whole wheat since fewer sugars are included and cannot be broken down as easily as regular bread.

 One thing that few people know is that alcohol dries up the mouth.
 When the mouth is dry, it lacks saliva, which is mandatory if we want to have healthy teeth.

-It is saliva that stops food from being stuck to our teeth and what removes food particles.
-Saliva can even repair some early signs of gum disease, tooth decay or other infections.
+It is saliva that stops food from being stuck to our teeth and removes food particles.
+Saliva can even repair some early signs of gum disease, tooth decay, or other infections.